imamhidayat92/nodejs-express-mysql/README.md

 module.exports = controller;
 ```

-Every controller has action that each of it representing 1 request and 1 url.
+Every controller has action that each of it representing 1 or several urls.
+It also has 1 `views` folder that can be used to display a view.

 Let's say you have url list below: